Out in the Florida flats, bonefishing is a unique challenge.

 The average size of the bonefish caught in the Keys is 3 to 5 pounds but fish weighing 10 pounds or more have been caught in local waters.
 In fact, a 16 pound 3 ounce monster was once landed near Islamorada, setting a new state record for bonefishing.

 Peak bonefish season runs March through October.
 Many anglers who want to catch a bonefish try to tie their trip into snook season, which runs pretty much year round, thanks to good weather and virtually unlimited number of sheltered fishing spots.
-Many captains, including Bill Whitney aboard the Soc-Et-Tu-Um, provide light-tackle half and full-day excursions.
+Many captains, including Mike O'Dell aboard the Right On, provide light-tackle half and full-day excursions.
 Jeff Malone of Tarpon Time, Mike Kasten of I’m Hooked, and Derek Rust of Rusty Fly are also masters of live-bait and fly fishing.

 In April 2011, the Florida Fish and Wildlife Conservation Commission made bonefish a catch-and-release fishery, eliminating the long-standing one-fish bag limit.
 The new regulations allow for a temporary possession of one bonefish at a time, at the site of capture for photos, measuring and weighing.